 In New York, as well as around the country, companies are required by law

-on a no-fault system and will generally cover damages from any injuries
+system and will generally cover damages from any injuries which occurred

-which occurred as a direct result of employment.
-While this system may
+as a direct result of employment.
+While this system may seem straightforward,

-seem straightforward, there are often numerous factors which can complicate
+there are often numerous factors which can complicate the process and

-the process and our blog answers some of the most common questions our
+our blog answers some of the most common questions our clients frequently ask.

 medical treatment and to notify your employer, manager, or supervisor